 Determining the right lens for you

 It is important to choose the right lens for you – and this can only be done by thoroughly understanding your options.
-Dr Skalicky knows that the best outcomes for cataract surgery are forged before the operation, through proper consultation and discussion of the intraocular lens choices.
+Dr Skalicky knows that the best outcomes for cataract surgery in melbourne are forged before the operation, through proper consultation and discussion of the intraocular lens choices.

 Accreditations & Credentials